skatkov/rdoc-markdown/README.md

 `rdoc --format=markdown`

 This will produce a tree of markdown documents and search index in `/doc` folder.
 Every class in library will have it's own markdown file.

+## Note on index.csv file
+This gem emits index of all markdown files in a index.csv file.

+There are decent tools that offer search through structured plain-text files.
+But my expectation is that nobody will use CSV as an actual search index, but rather import it into something that performs this function better.

+In my personal use-case, I use SQLite.
+All other databases seem to have a good support for CSV imports.

 ## Development
 Biggest issue is testing this locally, but that's not as hard to do these days.